 Isabelle and I got lost, so I stopped by one of the Afghan restaurants to ask for directions.
 They were baffled that a Pashto-speaking volunteer was traipsing through the camp, but they responded in a friendly manner.
 The restaurant itself was incredible: A very large space with tables and cots neatly arranged – it looked like an authentic Afghan restaurant.
 One of the cooks was tossing dough, undoubtedly for bolani.
 With the recent evacuation of the Calais Jungle and subsequent fire, it makes me incredibly sad to think how much work went into building that restaurant and how easily it was destroyed.

 After walking into a tent neighborhood, we hit a dead end – a large metal fence separating the container camp.
 We walked around it, to where the bathrooms were.
 I spotted another Afghan and asked him if he knew where the Women and Children’s Center was.
 He pointed us next door to a double decker bus.
-We knocked on the door and after a very long time Inca, a 24 year-old British volunteer, answered.
+We knocked on the door and after a very long wait Inca, a 24 year-old British volunteer, answered.

-Inca explained that they were encouraging the refugees to stay in France, so teaching them French was very important.
+Inca explained that they were encouraging the refugees to stay in France, so teaching them French was a priority.
 Isabelle and Emma had expressed a desire to teach and while I didn’t speak French, I offered to translate.
 She gave us her email address and instructed us to contact her to arrange it.
 We went back to our group and finished up our work.
 On our way back, I saw the first and only non-African woman in the Calais Jungle: A middle-aged Afghan woman standing alone next to a car filled with plastic bags.
 Isabelle and I were running late, so I very briefly chatted with her before heading back to our group.